 If your Windows 11/10 PC or Laptop won’t start up or boot or the computer has power but won’t turn on, here are a few possible solutions you may want to try.
 There are mainly two scenarios.
 First, your computer does not get any power at all.
-Or that it gets the power, but does not turn on.
+Or that it gets the power but does not turn on.
 You need to confirm your problem, review our entire list of suggestions, and see which may apply to your case.

 Windows computer will not boot up, start or turn on

 If your Windows PC won’t boot to the Desktop or start after a Reset, Windows Update, etc., here are a few troubleshooting steps to fix the issue.